Taysom Hill

-Taysom Shawn Hill (born August 23, 1990) is an American professional football tight end for the New Orleans Saints of the National Football League (NFL).
-He played college football for the BYU Cougars as a quarterback and was signed by the Saints in 2017.
-Noted for his versatility, Hill has held the official positions of quarterback and a tight end, while also performing various other offensive and special teams roles.
-Hill is known as "the Human Swiss Army Knife" by the Saints media.
+Taysom Shawn Hill (born August 23, 1990) is an American professional football player.
+He began his NFL career with the New Orleans Saints in 2017.
+During his nine seasons in New Orleans, Hill officially held the positions of quarterback and tight end, while also performing various other offensive and special teams roles.
+Hill was nicknamed "the Human Swiss Army Knife" by the Saints media due to playing multiple positions.

 Early life

-Born and raised in Pocatello, Idaho, Hill lettered in football, basketball, and track at Highland High School and graduated in 2009.
-As a senior, he threw for 2,269 yards and 18 touchdowns, and rushed for 1,491 yards and 24 touchdowns, earning the All-Idaho Player of the Year, Idaho Gatorade High School Player of the Year, First Team All-State selection, and All-Region and All-Conference Player of the Year accolades.
+Hill was born on August 23, 1990, in Pocatello, Idaho.
+He lettered in football, basketball, and track at Highland High School in Pocatello and graduated in 2009.
+As a senior, Hill threw for 2,269 yards and 18 touchdowns, and rushed for 1,491 yards and 24 touchdowns, earning the All-Idaho Player of the Year, Idaho Gatorade High School Player of the Year, First Team All-State selection, and All-Region and All-Conference Player of the Year accolades.
 He holds the school single-season and career records for total offense.